-Already, the company has a pipeline of energy production and storage projects in development or under review for sanction that include gas peaker plants (natural gas burning power plants which only run when there is high demand for electricity), flexible energy storage, combined heat & power systems and solar projects.
+Already, the company has a pipeline of energy production and storage projects in development or under review for sanction that include gas peaking, flexible energy storage, combined heat & power systems and solar projects.

 Such energy storage projects can provide electricity potentially to something like thirty markets.
-Options including power arbitrage where the batteries are filled up at 6am when power is free and then some two and a half hours later the power is sold for £120 per MW when people are up and about and demand is higher.
+Options including power arbitrage where the batteries are filled up at 6am when power is free and then some two and a half hours later the power is sold for £120 per MW when people are up and about, and demand is higher.

-It is more than likely that Burwell will provide a blueprint for further deals in the sector with the company having the ability to take available opportunities, with some going into electricity generation and others being monetised.
-With the target of developing 4-5 such FGS projects a year, it is clear that this rapidly growing division is set to create a growing stream of long-term reliable earnings which can be used to fuel the company's battery metal ambitions.
-Moving ahead, this means that at Corcel, investors will not have the normal concerns about small cap exploration plays with their regular fund-raising exercises that cause significant dilution and poisoned relationships with long term shareholders.
+It is more than likely that Burwell, Tring Road and Avonmouth will provide the blueprint for further deals in the sector with the company having the ability to take available opportunities, with some going into electricity generation and others being monetised.
+With the target of developing 4-5 such FGS projects a year, it is clear that this rapidly growing division is set to create an increasing stream of long-term reliable earnings which can be used to fuel the company's battery metal ambitions.
+Moving ahead, this means that at Corcel, investors will not have the normal concerns typical of small cap exploration plays with their regular fund-raising exercises that cause significant dilution and poisoned relationships with long term shareholders.